Wegram-Inc/wegram-team-project/README.md

 This is an active development project.
 The core social features and Web3 integration are functional.
 Authentication works with both X/Twitter OAuth and email signup.

-**Note:** X/Twitter signup is temporarily limited due to API rate limits.
-Email signup is fully functional.
+**Note:** Both X/Twitter OAuth and email signup are fully functional.

 ## License